 The trees undergo a biological process in the spring during which the warmer spring temperatures help the tree convert starch that was stored for the dormant winter period, into sucrose which is dissolved in water to make sap.
 A combination of below freezing temperatures at night (which

-up, or maple products as a treat.
+I find it amazing to think, however, that this process is also critical to the development of maple sugar products.
+We have come to think of maple syrup, or maple products as a treat.
 There was a time, however, when for First Nations peoples and for early pioneer settlers, these sugar products were integral sources of nutrients and energy helping many to avoid starvation and death in the harsh conditions.
 God saw it fit to lead humans to discover the the sap of these trees and to develop a process to boil it down and get the needed sugar.

 God developed the trees and their life cycle and he did it in such a way as to provide humans with what would be an integral part of their diet.
 It is amazing to think of the detail, the